CRIS-Chalmers/yumi/README.md

 rosrun controller kdl_kinematics
 ```

-* For starting a simple simulator, it only acts as a integrator for the joint velocities, but no the less is very useful for testing.
+* For starting a simple simulator, it only acts as an integrator for the joint velocities, but no the less is very useful for testing.
 ```
 rosrun simulation_rviz yumi_simulator.py
 ```

-* For robot or robotstudio (warning: this activates egm and joint controllers and also closes egm and rapid when set_yumi_settings_and_start.py is closed) (In our lab, Ip: 192.168.125.1)
+* For robot or robotstudio (warning: this activates EGM and joint controllers and also closes EGM and rapid when set_yumi_settings_and_start.py is closed) (In our lab, Ip: 192.168.125.1)
 ```
 roslaunch abb_robot_bringup_examples ex3_rws_and_egm_yumi_robot.launch robot_ip:=<robot controller's IP address>
 rosrun robot_setup_tf set_yumi_settings_and_start.py
 ```

-* To reset the pose, make sure the robot is in a good configuration before running this one, will automaticallt teminate when it is done.
+* To reset the pose, make sure the robot is in a good configuration before running this one, which will automatically terminate when it is done.
 Do not run this at the same time as the controllerMaster.
-This is a open loop controller, so accuary is only so high.
-But the main purpose is to make sure that no joints is saturated, which it is sufficent for.
 ```
 rosrun controller initalPoseJointController.py
 ```

-* Start the controller, it is adviced to run the rest pose contorller before starting this one as it is easy to have the wrist joints saturated otherwise, which could give bad results.
-When this is started the robot will follow the trajectory paramters sent to it.
+* Start the controller, it is advised to run the rest pose controller before starting this one as it is easy to have the wrist joints saturated otherwise, which could give bad results.
+When this is started the robot will follow the trajectory parameters sent to it.
 ```
 rosrun controller controllerMaster.py
 ```
 ### Test
-For testing a script with example trajectories are provided, the trajecory paramters are hard coded in this example but much more advanced planners can be made.
+For testing a script with example trajectories are provided, the trajectory parameters are hardcoded in this example but much more advanced planners can be made.
 ```
 rosrun example_trajectories test_trajectories.py
 ```